-wayside inn through to a thriving Federation era hotel and more recently into a boutique hotel reflects the waxing and waning fortunes of an important regional centre in WA.
+Farmers Home Hotel, has been a landmark of the Northam town centre since the 1860s.
+It's transformation from a modest wayside inn through to a thriving Federation era hotel and more recently into a boutique hotel reflects the waxing and waning fortunes of an important regional centre in WA.

-At the heart of the project is the integration and enhancement of accommodation, reception and hospitality facilities including of the Northam town centre since the and enhancement of accommodation, reception and hospitality facilities including refurbished bedrooms, a new small wine bar and the reconstruction of a significant streetscape element in the front verandah.
+At the heart of the project is the integration and enhancement of accommodation, reception and hospitality facilities including refurbished bedrooms, a new small wine bar and the reconstruction of a significant streetscape element in the front verandah.
 Based on historic photographs, the reconstruction of an earlier verandah avoids slavish imitation instead introducing detailing that is both instinctively complementary and clearly contemporary.